open/close all folders

 - A similar boss appears in Mists of Pandaria; the Astral Cloud Serpent, Elegon.
 His battlefield even turns players into Human model that follows the same aesthetic.

-- Super Mario Galaxy 2 features the Cosmic Guide, a creature who resembles Rosalina (the goddess who helped Mario/Luigi on his quest to save both Peach and the entire galaxy from Bowser in the first Super Mario Galaxy game), but her body is made of stars, who helps the player complete a certain level only after it is failed too many times.
+- Super Mario Galaxy 2 features the Cosmic Guide, a creature who resembles Rosalina (the woman who helped Mario/Luigi on his quest to save both Peach and the entire galaxy from Bowser in the first Super Mario Galaxy game), but her body is made of stars.
+She helps the player complete a certain level only after it is failed too many times.
 Unfortunately, the Guide thinks that that's cheating, and as a result once she completes the level for you she will immediately give you a bronze Power Star because of your ineptitude.

 - The first Super Mario Galaxy game also featured creatures that either resembled Mario or Luigi, but his body also appeared to be made of stars.